SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Introduction

-Furthermore, we conduct an analysis with Pixel-wise Discrimination Distance (PDD) to certify the validity of our method regarding pixel-wise category alignment.
-The results demonstrate that contrastively driving the source and target pixel representations towards semantic concepts can lead to more effective domain alignment and significantly improve the generalization capability on the target domain.
-This work makes the following contributions: \begin{itemize} \item We provide a new perspective to reduce domain shift via explicitly enhancing the similarity of pixel features with corresponding semantic concepts and increasing the discrimination power on mismatched pairs, no matter the source or target domain. \method is an one-stage adaptation framework robust to both daytime and nighttime segmentation situations. \item To further facilitate the efficiency, a closed-form upper bound of the expected contrastive loss is derived with the moments of each category. \item Extensive experiments on popular semantic segmentation benchmarks show that \method achieves the superior performance.
-Particularly, we obtain mIoUs of 61.0\%, 58.1\%, and 45.4\% on benchmarks GTAV $\to$ Cityscapes, SYNTHIA $\to$ Cityscapes and Cityscapes $\to$ Dark Zurich respectively.
-Equipped with the latest Transformer, \method further improves by mIoUs of 9.3\%, 5.6\% and 8.0\% respectively.
-Ablation study verifies the effectiveness of each component in \method. \end{itemize}
+In a nutshell, our contributions can be summarized: \begin{itemize} \item We provide a new impetus to mitigate domain shift by explicitly enhancing the similarity of pixel features with corresponding semantic concepts and increasing the discrimination power on mismatched pairs, no matter the source or target domain. \item To facilitate efficiency and effectiveness, a closed-form upper bound of the expected contrastive loss is derived with the moments of each category. \method is also a one-stage adaptation framework robust to both daytime and nighttime segmentation situations. \item Extensive experiments on popular semantic segmentation benchmarks show that \method achieves superior performance.
+Particularly, we obtain mIoUs of 61.0\%, 58.1\%, and 45.4\% on benchmarks GTAV $\to$ Cityscapes, SYNTHIA $\to$ Cityscapes, and Cityscapes $\to$ Dark Zurich respectively.
+Equipped with the latest Transformer, \method further improves by mIoUs of 9.3\%, 5.6\%, and 8.0\% respectively, setting the new state of the arts.
+Ablation study and throughout analysis verify the effectiveness of each component. \item Our \method, aiming at a general framework, can further well generalize to unseen target domains and be effortlessly employed to object detection tasks. \end{itemize}